 - Make minor decisions fast.
 For small decisions, spend a small amount of time.

 - Pick up the phone.
 Email can slow down decision-making.
 Make a short phone call the next time you need more information to decide.

 - Establish criteria for significant decisions.
 When allocating resources, assigning major project tasks, and spending large amounts of money, it’s important to be thoughtful.

 - Avoid big decisions before lunch.

 - The halo effect.
 The halo effect is a cognitive bias where we develop opinions of people based on overall (and popular) impressions.
 Take the time to realize that everyone has strengths and weaknesses on your project—first impressions can lead you astray.

 - Availability bias.
 It would be best if you relied on your project team to combat the availability bias.
 By regularly asking, “What else can we do about the situation?” or “What other options are there?” you’ll go a long way to fighting this bias.

 - Escape the curse of knowledge—act like a beginner.
 Have you ever yelled at a project stakeholder because they didn’t understand technology?
 If so, you’ve fallen victim to the curse of knowledge.
-Until you free yourself from this curse, your communication with stakeholders will suffer.
+Your communication with stakeholders will suffer until you free yourself from this curse.

 - Endowment effect: loss hurts.
 Before you cut a feature or function from the project, ask yourself, “Are there any stakeholders who directly asked for this?”
 If so, talk to that stakeholder before making a final decision.
 They may have helpful ideas or resources that enable you to keep the project scope intact.